 This is one of our Talaera Bits, which are short podcasts of maximum five minutes where you will learn Business-English related content.
-Check out the transcript and the main takeaways below.
+You can read the transcript below.
 To get podcast updates straight to your inbox, register here.
-And listen to it on your favorite platform:
+We provide tips for those of you learning English and help you learn new English words and speak English fluently.
+Listen to it on your favorite platform:

 - Topic: Remember new words

 Welcome to Talaera Talks, the business English communication podcast for non-native professionals.
 My name is Paola and I am co-hosting this show with Simon.

 In this podcast, we're going to be covering communication advice and tips to help express yourself with confidence in English in professional settings.
 So we hope you enjoy the show!

 My name is Paola and I want to bring you today Talaera Bit.
 These are short podcasts of maximum five minutes where you will learn Business-English related content, like the one I have today for you.
 Today, I want to tell you how to actually remember vocabulary.
 And, all right, let's jump right in!

 So I'm sure you've heard and read about memory techniques, mnemonics, being in a learning environment, going abroad, creating mind maps...
 These are all great tips to remember vocabulary.
 But no one really has time for them.
 Or at least I do not.
 I am a language learner myself, and I struggle to remember new words, especially in German, because they are so different from what I'm used to.